Madaniarias/Project_2/README.md

 ![B6B1D161-BB55-4790-8EE4-BFE5CE2C9951](https://user-images.githubusercontent.com/111761417/207772323-cc870b6e-dfca-4188-9b9e-3e20d534b0b1.jpeg)
 **Fig 9.** The following image presents a set of four graphs related to the humidity and temperature in the remote server server.
 The two graphs on top represent the humidity data collected by the sensor in the remote server during the 48 hour data collection period and, next to it, the grpah for the same data smoothed.
 Similarly, the two graphs on the bottom represent the temperature data collected by the sensor in the remote server during 48 hour the data collection period and, next to it, the grpah of the same data smoothed.

-By Analizing the graphs plotted it can be said that:
-- The minimum humidity recorded during the 48 hours data collection period in the remote server was around 25%.
-- The maximum humidty recorded during the 48 hours data collection period in the remote server was around 40%.
-- The minimum temperature recorded during the 48 hours data collection period in the local server was around 12.5°C.
-- The maximum temperature recorded during the 48 hours data collection period in the local server was around 25.5°C.

 ### MAXIMUM AND MINIMUM FOR HUMIDITY & TEMPERATURE DATA PLOTTING

 ![3C4720B2-9E54-4215-9CB4-CB2D027E9080](https://user-images.githubusercontent.com/111761417/207792958-f5ce507d-643f-4ec3-acac-7c183ac57056.jpeg)